-Goal #1 - Check the appropriate Transformation 4.0 pillar this goal falls under: ☐ Pillar 1: The District creates a system of excellent schools ☐ Pillar 2: The District advances fairness and equity across its system ☑ Pillar 3: The District cultivates teachers and leaders who foster effective, culturally responsive learning environments ☐ Pillar 4: All students learn to read and succeed ☐ Pillar 5: Community partnerships and resources support the District's Transformation 4.0 Plan SMART (Specific, Measurable, Achievable, Relevant and Timely) Goal #1: Leadership Create an overarching SMART goal that reflects your Leadership Development Plan.
+Goal #1 - Check the appropriate Transformation 4.0 pillar this goal falls under: ☐ Pillar 1: The District creates a system of excellent schools ☐ Pillar 2: The District advances fairness and equity across its system ☑ Pillar 3: The District cultivates teachers and leaders who foster effective, culturally responsive learning environments ☐ Pillar 4: All students learn to read and succeed ☐ Pillar 5: Community partnerships and resources support the District's Transformation 4.0 Plan Create an overarching SMAR SMART (Specific, Measurable, Achievable, Relevant and Timely) Goal #1: Leadership Create an overarching SMART goal that reflects your Leadership Development Plan.
 Please ensure that your goal reflects an emphasis on equitable practices for all students and staff.
-Leadership will demonstrate ta responses by students and e a minimum of 30% growth d school-based staff in the ca Leadership Plan Based on your needs assessme choose should be intentional at focus that most align with this nd be the key levers that allow school?
-The areas you al. Please identify two areas of es that are inviting to students. where students can be success SLPS Positive Behavior Interventions and Supports (PBIS) Protocols and the use of Minga to incentive students to do the right thing Teach Like a Champion (TLAC) strategies for classroom management and setting high expectations for students Focus on Tier 1 Moves in Multi-Tiered Systems of Support (MTSS) across all classroom classrooms Sheltered Instruction Observation Protocol (SIOP) training for all teachers/staff setting high expectations for all classroom classrooms
+GOAL 1: SENSE OF BELONGING By May 2025, School Leadership will demonstrate a minimum of 30% growth year-over-year (from Spring 2024 to Spring 2025) on Panorama Survey Data responses by students and school-based staff in the category of 'Sense of Belonging', as evidenced by Spring 2025 Panorama Survey Results.
+Leadership Plan Based on your needs assessme choose should be intentional a focus that most align with this nd be the key levers that allow school?
+The areas you al. Please identify two areas of nool and classroom atmosphere a positive culture and climate Evidence-based strategy SLPS Positive F students to do the students of the students Focus on Tier 1 Behavior Interventions and Sume right thing hampion (TLAC) strategies for Moves in Multi-Tiered System all classroom classrooms